🏐 2026/27 Coaches

 Email: Coach@parkgirlsvolleyball.ca

-This is Kari’s first year coaching with the Park Girls Volleyball Club.
+This is Kari’s second year coaching with the Park Girls Volleyball Club.
 She is a Certified Development Coach with Volleyball Canada and brings with her a strong background in both coaching and competitive play.

 Kari has over 20 years of experience as an educator and has coached high school, club, and provincial team volleyball.
 Her coaching reflects a deep understanding of the game, with a focus on athlete development, teamwork, and skill refinement.